The “Blackfish Effect” Marks a Major Moral Uprising

 These solutions simply need to be adopted.
 If the fiery trajectory of the Blackfish Effect continues, it may be that the true meaning of Christmas will find its way to captive cetaceans sooner than we think…but never soon enough.

 Because the fact of the matter is, Earth is the real sea world.
 And whales belong in Earth's seas.
 Not a corporation's.

-Earth is Sea World (set to We Are the World)
+Earth is Sea World (A few words are added, set to We Are the World)